dsmrreader/dsmr-reader/docs/installation/explained.rst

 .. note::

-    The installation guide may take about *15 to 30 minutes* (for raspberryPi 2/3), but it greatly depends on your Linux skills and whether you need to understand every step described in this guide.
+    The installation guide may take about *15 to 30 minutes* (for RaspberryPi 3), but it greatly depends on your Linux skills and whether you need to understand every step described in this guide.

 .. contents::